charanpald/APGL/docs/index.rst

 * Machine learning features - data preprocessing, kernels, PCA, KCCA, ABC, TreeRank.
 * Unit tested using the Python unittest framework

-Note: This documentation is highly incomplete, and will grow and improve with time, hopefully.

 Downloading
 -----------
 Download for Windows, Linux or Mac OS using: